Aditikhasnis/Social-Distancing-Dectotor-/README.md

 🔗**Load the Yolo model Model**

-cv2.dnn.readNetFromDarknet is a function to Load all the weights and conf file from yolo-coco directory
+cv2.dnn.readNetFromDarknet is a function to Load all the weights and conf files from yolo-coco directory
 ```bash
 net = cv2.dnn.readNetFromDarknet(
     os.path.join(Config.MODEL_PATH, "yolov3.cfg"),